 This guide will highlight some of the resources that are most commonly used at the Biological Station.

-The Biological Station library has 3 main areas.
+The Biological Station library has two floors:

 Upstairs- All books that are classified with Library of Congress Classification are housed upstairs.
 These tend to be the newest books in the collection.
 There are also counters and seats for private study.